Meckazin/ChromeKatz/README.md

     /wait:<milliseconds>   Maximum time to for the debugging.
 Use 0 for INFINITE.
 Defaults to 500ms.
     /path:<path_to_exe>    Provide path to the process executable /module:<some.dll>     Provide alternative module to target
-    /help                  This what you just did! -h works as well
+    /config:<option>       Automatically locate and dump contents of profile databases.
+Options.
+Cookies|Creds|All /help                  This what you just did! -h works as well
 ```